 How to Clean a Wool Carpet

-Wool carpet fibers are short and delicate.
-Avoid using harsh cleaning solutions, bleaches, and scrubbing the carpet.
+Wool fibers are short and delicate.
+Avoid using harsh cleaning methods.

-Vacuum your wool carpet at least twice every month.
-It keeps dirt and grime from adhering to the fibers and restores the carpet pile.
-Spread out the carpet on your patio and vacuum on both sides.
+Vacuum your wool carpet at least twice every month to keep dirt and grime from adhering to the fibers.

 It’s best to use a cylindrical brush vacuum cleaner.
-You can also shake off loose dirt from wool carpets.
-Hang it over your clothesline and use a broom to hit the carpet.
+You can also shake off loose dirt from wool rugs.

 2. Carpet Extractor

 Professionals use a carpet extractor to deep clean wool rugs.
 While steam cleaning carpets is effective, avoid using hot water and harsh detergents.
 Run the extractor over the carpet to avoid flooding in the area.